Nothing beats an Agile Team.

 The SAFe Agile Team is a cross-functional group of 5 to 11 people who have the responsibility to define, build, test, and where applicable deploy, some element of Solution value—all in a short Iteration timebox.
 Specifically, the SAFe Agile Team incorporates the Dev Team, Scrum Master, and Product Owner roles.

-In SAFe, Agile Teams power the Agile Release Train (ART) and are responsible for delivering larger solution value.
+As described in SAFe’s Team and Technical Agility competency, Agile Teams power the Agile Release Train (ART) and ultimately the entire enterprise.
+ARTs are responsible for delivering larger solution value.
 No train can exist without its teams.
 And all teams are on a train, contributing to its Vision and Roadmap, collaborating with other teams, and participating in ART events.
 In addition, they are largely responsible for building the Continuous Delivery Pipeline and ART DevOps capabilities.

 The teams and the train are inseparable; the whole is greater than the sum of its parts.